-Prerequisite: MAT 055 or MAT 099 (C" grade or better) or appropriate math entrance score
+Prerequisite: MAT 055 (C" grade or better) or appropriate math entrance score

 Covers topics including functions, matrix algebra, linear programming, and an introduction to probability and counting techniques.
 Emphasis is on applications.
 This course may include other topics such as statistics when time permits.
 This course is primarily intended for business, life science, or social science majors.